 Lantic Bay, Lantivet Bay and Lansallos circular walk

 1. Turn left out of the car park, follow the lane to a junction and cross to the gate opposite.
-Go through the pedestrian gate on the right and follow the footpath to the right between the hedge and fence to a gate into a field.
+Go through the pedestrian gate with the National Trust sign and follow the footpath to the right between the hedge and fence to a gate into a field.

 2. Go through the gate and turn left.
-Follow the left hedge to a gate at the bottom of the field.
+Follow the left hedge to a gate at the far end of the field.

 The crescent shape of Lantic Bay shelters it from the wind and its white, sandy beaches face south towards the sun.
 Within the bay, the main beach - Great Lantic Beach - is accessible via a flight of steps.
 At low tide, this joins to the other beaches in the bay - Little Lantic Beach on one side and some small coves on the other.
 As the tide comes in, these are cut off and there is no path up from them, so care should be taken in exploring them.